Step 1: Connect

 - Get your supporting materials together.
 Please apply by December 1st and upload your documents by December 15th.
 Documents are uploaded after you file your application.

-- Canada Graduate Scholarship (CGS) applicants: Upload your recorded video audition (avi, mov, mp4 or wmv format) directly to the Schulich School of Music upload page.
+- Canada Graduate Scholarship (CGS) applicants: Upload your recorded video audition (avi, mov, mp4 or wmv format) upload to your music portfolio (On# application)

 - Arrange for submission of proof of English language proficiency to McGill, if required.